Assessing the impact of Open Research Information Infrastructures using NLP driven full-text Scientometrics: A case

 The topic modeling analysis using BERTopic on full-text documents revealed eight coherent thematic clusters within the corpus of LXCat-related publications, as summarized in Table~\ref{tab:topics}.
 These topics capture both the scientific focus areas and the methodological frameworks prevalent in the literature.
 Figure~\ref{tsne} presents a two-dimensional t-SNE projection of the BERTopic generated clusters.
 The visual structure reveals semantically coherent groupings, with Topics 1 and 2 focusing on electron collisions and discharge dynamics occupying the densest and most expansive regions.
 Application focused topics, including CO\textsubscript{2} conversion (Topic 3), plasma combustion (Topic 4), and space propulsion (Topic 5), appear as discrete and bounded clusters.
 Thematic areas around modeling tools and multiscale methods (Topics 6 and 7) are also well-separated, while Topic 8* comprises more diffusely located points, capturing texts that do not align strongly with dominant topical axes.
 From an ORI standpoint, these results validate the breadth of LXCat's engagement across diverse subdomains and illustrate the role of ORI infrastructure in sustaining thematically differentiated yet interoperable research directions.

-Taken together, the analyses presented in this section provide a multidimensional view of LXCat as a mature and evolving ORI infrastructure.
+Taken together, the analyses presented in this section provide a multidimensional view of LXCat as an evolving ORI infrastructure.
+Our results position LXCat not just as a data repository, but as a dynamic infrastructure actively shaping knowledge production across the LTP research lifecycle.
 Importantly, these findings were made possible by a full-text, NLP driven approach that captures actual usage contexts offering a more granular and usage aware alternative to traditional citation metrics.
-This positions LXCat not just as a data repository, but as a dynamic infrastructure actively shaping knowledge production across the LTP research lifecycle.